SimSiam Naming Game: A Unified Approach for Emergent Communication and Representation Learning: SimSiam Naming Game - EmCom Training Objectives

 The role of $\mathcal{J}_{\text{uniform}}$ is to ensure that the marginal distribution $p_D(z)$ is uniform over the hypersphere, i.e., $p_D(z) = \mathcal{U}(S^{d-1})$.
 However, the predictor $h$, defined as a DirectPred \citep{2021_tian_SSL_directpred}, ensures that the latent representations $z$ are uniformly spread over the hypersphere.
 It achieves this by making the distribution of $z$ approximately isotropic, with each dimension being independent and having equal variance.
-Consequently, $h$ implicitly maximizes $\mathcal{J}_{\text{uniform}}$ \citep{2023_nakamura_simsiam_vi}.
+Consequently, $h$ implicitly maximizes $\mathcal{J}_{\text{uniform}}$ \citep{2023_nakamura_visimsiam}.

-Since the predictor already encourages a uniform distribution of the representations, explicitly including $\mathcal{J}_{\text{uniform}}$ in the total loss is redundant.
+Since the predictor already encourages a uniform distribution of the representations, explicitly including $\mathcal{J}_{\text{uniform}}$ in the total objective is redundant.
 Therefore, it can be omitted without losing the intended effect on the representation distribution.